snail123815/IBL-bioinfomatics-wiki/docs/source/IBL_servers/ssh access.md

 Generating public/private ed25519 key pair.
 Enter passphrase (empty for no passphrase):
 Enter same passphrase again:
-Your identification has been saved in test
+Your identification has been saved in iblservers
-Your public key has been saved in test.pub
+Your public key has been saved in iblservers.pub
 The key fingerprint is:
 SHA256:M2238Cx5UCQgGivrRI5gtay92U3QULSQtTneghU2kO8 macbook
 The key's randomart image is: